Go to content Go to navigation Go to search

 Dice the tomatoes and garlic, cook the garlic in oil slowly, add the tomatoes to just warm them, the add the cooked pasta to the pan for a minute or so with a bit of the pasta water to finish cooking and you’re done.
 Or almost, after you drizzle a bit of fresh olive oil over the whole deal.

-An easy meal, and a return to fresh, light garden cooking.
+An easy meal, and a return to fresh, light garden cooking with stuff you have on hand.